DataBiosphere/terra-docker/README.md

 - Ensure that the `terra-docker-versions-candidate.json` file (which is what the UI sources the dropdown from) in the `terra-docjker-image-documentation-[env]` bucket correclty references your new docker image
 - [Update the terra-docker version candidate json](https://broadworkbench.atlassian.net/wiki/spaces/IA/pages/2519564289/Integrating+new+Terra+docker+images+with+Leonardo#6.-Update-terra-docker-versions-candidate.json)

+## Testing your image manually

+Build the image:
-If you wish to build locally, run `docker build [your_dir] -t [name]`.
+run `docker build [your_dir] -t [name]`.

+`docker build terra-jupyter-base -t terra-jupyter-base`

 It is not advised to run build.sh locally, as this will push to the remote docker repo and delete the image locally upon completion.

-## Testing your image manually
 All images can be run locally.
 For example:
 ```
 docker run --rm -it -p 8000:8000 us.gcr.io/broad-dsp-gcr-public/terra-jupyter-base:0.0.7